darrenldl/docfd/README.md

 - Multiline fuzzy search of multiple files or a single file

-- Swap between multi-file view and single file view on the fly
+- Swap between Multi-file View and Single File View on the fly

 - Content view pane that shows the snippet surrounding the search result selected